chloealbright/DevHiveMind/README.md

 - **Status and Categorization**: Use note properties or tags to categorize notes by status (e.g., refinement, done, perpetual, or create status that make sense) and topic.
 This helps users quickly find relevant content.

-- **Sharing Personal Experience**: We also believe in the value of personal experiences.
+- **Sharing Personal Experience**: I also believe in the value of personal experiences.
 Contributors are encouraged to share their real-world experiences in companies and teams.
 These stories can provide valuable insights, lessons learned, and tips for navigating the industry.

 - **Draft Pull Requests (PRs)**: If you decide to fork an initial project for your repository, consider using draft PRs for contributions.
 This allows contributors to collaborate on changes before merging them.
 It's a good practice for maintaining transparency and ensuring that everyone is on the same page.